chromaxyz/reflex/docs/CHECKLIST.md

 Ask oneself:

-- Am I adding a new module or upgrading a module?
+- [ ] Am I adding a new module or upgrading a module?

+The new module version must **ALWAYS** be greater than the current module version.
+It is best practice to increment by `1` when updating the version for a new module.

-- Which next module version am I going to use?
+- [ ] Which next module version am I going to use?
-- Should the module be able to be upgraded?
+- [ ] Should the module be able to be upgraded?
-- Should the module be able to be deprecated?
+- [ ] Should the module be able to be deprecated?
 If so, it must be upgradeable.
-- Is my storage layout still compatible?
+- [ ] Is my storage layout still compatible?

-It is best practice to increment by `1` when updating the version for a new module.
-The new module version must **ALWAYS** be greater than the current module version.

 In order to upgrade one or more modules call `upgradeModules()` on the `Installer`'s proxy.